European shares gain ground, led by Italy

 PARIS, Nov 28 (Reuters) - European stocks gained ground on Thursday in light trade, with Italian shares outperforming after the country’s Senate expelled former prime minister Silvio Berlusconi, fuelling hopes of stability for the current government.

-The FTSEurofirst 300 index of top European shares gained 0.4 percent at 1,305.02 points, hitting its highest closing level since 2008.

-Volumes were thin however - representing only about two-thirds of an average session of the past three months - as Wall Street was closed for the Thanksgiving holiday.

-Italian shares were in focus, with Milan’s FTSE MIB rising 0.9 percent, led by banks such as UniCredit, Intesa Sanpaolo and UBI Banca, up 1.7-2.2 percent.
+Milan’s FTSE MIB jumped 1.1 percent, with banks Intesa Sanpaolo up 2.3 percent and UBI Banca up 2.4 percent.

 Late on Wednesday, the Italian Senate expelled Berlusconi over his tax fraud conviction, while Prime Minister Enrico Letta said his government would press on with its reform programme.

 “It brings more visibility about the Italian government.
-Investors bet that things will be more stable from here,” said Riccardo Designori, market analyst at Brown Editore, in Milan.
+Investors bet that things will be more stable from here,” said Riccardo Designori, financial analyst at Brown Editore, in Milan.

 “The review of banks’ holdings in the Italian central bank is also boosting the banking sector today, and it could turn out to be a game changer,” Designori said.

-Tour operator Thomas Cook featured among the top gainers, leaping 15 percent after it raised its revenue and cost-cutting targets.
+Tour operator Thomas Cook featured among the top gainers, leaping 14 percent after it raised its revenue and cost-cutting targets in the latest stage of a profit-boosting turnaround.

 Following a four-month rally which propelled pan-European indexes to five-year highs, stocks stalled in late October and have moved sideways since.